-Is the duration of treatment sufficient?
+Is the duration of treatment sufficient

-Research tells us that most addicted people need at least three months in treatment to really reduce or stop their drug use and that longer treatment times result in better outcomes.
+Research tells us that most people with substance use disorder need at least three months in treatment to really reduce or stop their drug use and that longer treatment times result in better outcomes.
 The best programs will measure progress and suggest plans for maintaining recovery.

-How do 12-step or similar recovery programs fit into drug addiction treatment?
+How do 12-step or similar recovery programs fit into substance use disorder treatment?

-Although they are not professional treatment, self-help groups can complement and extend the effects of professional treatment.
+Although they are not professional treatment, self-help groups can complement andextend the effects of professional treatment.

-Material adapted for PAStop by IRETA from "Seeking Drug Abuse Treatment: Know What to Ask" by the National Institute on Drug Abuse.
-Sponsored by the Commonwealth Prevention Alliance through funding made available by the Pennsylvania Commission on Crime and Delinquency (PCCD)
+Material adapted for PAStop by IRETA from "Seeking substance use disorder Treatment: Know What to Ask" by the National Institute on Drug Abuse.